Scalpel Free Vasectomy FAQ

 Wear comfortable clothing.
 Slip-on shoes and trousers without a belt are easiest, as you’ll remove your belt and shoes before the procedure.

-Yes.
-The procedure is performed under local anaesthetic, and eating beforehand helps reduce the small chance of feeling faint.
+As the procedure is performed under local anaesthesia, eating beforehand may help reduce the small risk of feeling lightheaded or faint.

 • Medicare card (or details)